Q?WHAT IS A BRAZILIAN WAXING?

 For a WOMEN Brazilian is the waxing of everything from the vagina, including the labia, to the anus.
 Not one hair is left standing and having your legs up in the air, now, turn over and stick your rump in the air to get your anus waxed.
 Every esthetician/waxer may have different positions and different angles for you to be in…but it’s all the same.

 For a Manzilian is the waxing of everything including the penis, the sac and the anus.
 You will have to bend over.
 Some men will experience an ERECTION, but typically men don’t because this isn’t exactly a pleasurable experience.
-Don’t worry if you do have an erection, that’s when you can more easily wax the shaft.
+Don’t worry if you do have an erection, that’s that is natural.
 For BOTH, this is not a hand off sport and not a time to decide that you are SHY.
 You will need to help pull the skin taut, move the penis from side to side, move and hold the labia, etc. Your waxer should be experienced by letting you know what needs to be done and be reassuring when you need it.

 Q?HOW MUCH DOES WAXING HURT?